Upside Down (Jack Johnson song)

 "Upside Down" is a song written and performed by Jack Johnson, and used for the 2006 animated film Curious George.
 It is the first track and first single from the soundtrack album Sing-A-Longs and Lullabies for the Film Curious George, which was released in February 2006 (same month as theaters).
 A remix edition featuring Money Mark was released as a bonus track on some versions of Sing-A-Longs and Lullabies for the Film Curious George.
+"Upside Down" was a top-40 hit in the United States and several other countries.

 Commercial performance

 The song peaked at number 38 on the Billboard Hot 100 and was Johnson's only US top-40 hit until "You and Your Heart" in 2010.
 It debuted at number 45 on the UK Singles Chart the day before its physical release via download sales alone.
 The following week, it became Jack Johnson's second UK Top 40 entry, peaking at number 30.
 It has been certified Platinum by the RIAA for sales of over one million units in the United States.